chef/automate/components/docs-chef-io/content/automate/ha_components.md

 Aids connect the backend (**postgres** and **opensearch**) databases using an automate configuration file and **Terraform** without manual intervention.

-## Automate-ha-curator

-**OpenSearch** curator aids in curating and managing the **OpenSearch** indices and snapshots by obtaining the entire actionable list of indices (or images) from the cluster.
-This component is the same as the default curator.
-It's written in a **hab** package to merge applications in a hab environment.

 ## Automate-ha-deployment

 Aids in setting up a workspace for Chef Automate HA environment.
 For example, `/hab/a2_deploy_workspace`.
 It also includes **terraform** code, some necessary **scripts**, **inspecs**, **tests**, **Makefile** and so on.